 Senior Capstone at Woodlawn is a nine month field-based inquiry project where students immerse themselves in the research of any one topic of their choosing.
 They are encouraged to pick a topic or passion of personal interest that has many avenues through which to explore.
 Once they narrow their interests down, they come up with a ‘big question’ and/or problem to investigate.
-Students are guided in: doing field research; connecting their project back to the community; how to apply their findings to the execution of a culminating presentational product; and documenting the project process the entire time.
+Students are guided in: doing field research, connecting their project back to the community, applying their findings to the execution of a culminating presentational product, and documenting the project process.

 - Students are set up with a scaffolded ‘framework’ that includes objectives, benchmarks, and monthly deadlines.

-- Students meet with two teacher advisors throughout the nine-month process plus find a personal mentor to converse with regularly about their project.
+- Students meet with a teacher advisor throughout the nine-month process plus find a personal mentor to converse with regularly about their project.

 - Towards the end of the process, internships around the research are arranged and completed by the students.